 Two years spent living on the English side of the age-old England/Australia rivalry had taught me that Australians were people to dislike; it has taken me 8 years, several Australian friends and countless countries since to learn that nothing could be further from the truth.
 In the dark, en route to Petra, I had fallen quite badly.
 My leg was profusely bleeding and I could barely walk.
 My newest Australian friend cleaned and bandaged my wound as we sat in front of this epic world wonder.
 We would later find ourselves being forcibly removed from the site, having stayed past closing time and unable to look away.

 After only 2 hours sleep, I forced myself to wake up at 5 in the morning to launch into a gruelling 27km hike, limping and in agonizing pain.
 I explored each and every corner of Petra, this time by daylight.
 It was excruciating, especially given the unforgiving Middle Eastern sun.
 But some things are worth waking up at 5 in the morning for.

-I floated in the Dead Sea, marvelled at ancient Roman ruins and camped in the desert with Bedouins after one of the most peaceful sunsets I will ever see.
+I floated in the Dead Sea, marvelled at ancient Roman ruins and camped in the desert with Bedouins after the most peaceful sunsets I’ve ever seen.
 At the end of it all, I would find myself at a barbeque on a yacht occasionally plunging into the Red Sea within spitting distance of Israel, Egypt and Saudi Arabia.